9harshit/Self-Organizing-Map-Stocks-Cluster/README.md

 The dataset contains 10 years of historic data of 50 different stocks.

+You can tweak the SOM by making changes in minisom.py

 To run the file keep som.py in the same folder as minisom.py and __pycache__.

 The stocks are grouped based on the similar coloured position in the map